nesst-lab/comppedagogy/startHere/worksheetD.md

 #### 7. Now let's fix the conflict.
 a.
 This is just a text file, so we can once again use vim.
 Open the file in vim. <br>
 b.
 You'll notice that the text you saw in git diff is there: the file has been changed to actually tell you where the conflict is. <br>
 c.
-To fix the conflict, pick one of the versions---or delete the first sentence altogether!
+To fix the conflict, pick one of the versions---or delete the first sentence altogether! <br>
 d.
 To let git know that you've solved the conflict, get rid of these three lines:
 * the line with `<<<<<<< HEAD`
 * The line with `=======` (dividing the head version from master)